 Rainbow smelt are rare in the bottom trawl survey (Table 1), so the EMA survey is the primary source of information for this osmerid.
 These data are included here because no rainbow smelt information is presented in the Ecosystem Considerations report.
-Data from EMA surveys were only available through

-2011, and indicate that the highest abundance of rainbow smelt is in the northeastern Bering Sea and particularly Norton Sound (Figure 10).
+Data from EMA surveys indicate that the highest abundance of rainbow smelt is in the northeastern Bering Sea and particularly Norton Sound (Figure 11).
 Rainbow smelt are often found in shallow nearshore waters, so this apparent distribution may not be fully representative.
 For example, nearshore studies in northern Bristol Bay (Nushagak and Togiak bays) captured large number of rainbow smelt in multiple size classes (Ormseth, unpublished data).